 Our Analysis and Test Results

 The Cybex also features what they call linear side-impact protection that they claim absorbs up to 25% more impact forces than seats without this feature.
-While we love all things safety, it is hard to determine the truth of the claim or how it was tested without transparency from Cybex and we were unable to find any information on how the seat was tested or how the efficacy was determined.
+While we love all things safety, it is hard to determine the truth of the claim or how it was tested without transparency from Cybex.
+We could not find any information on how the seat was tested or how the efficacy was determined.

-The Cybex also sports the "SensorSafe" technology that detects when little ones have slipped out of the shoulder portions of the harness and sends this information to your phone.
-We aren't sure how often this problem occurs in real life as a well-fitted harness should not allow a child to slip out and a well-designed clip should be relatively childproof and hard enough to open that a child can't manage it.
+The Cybex also sports the "SensorSafe" technology that detects when little ones have slipped out of the shoulder portions of the harness, and it sends this information to your phone.
+We aren't sure how often this problem occurs in real life, as a well-fitted harness should not allow a child to slip out, and a well-designed clip should be relatively childproof and hard enough to open that a child can't manage it.
 However, it also monitors other things that could be very useful.
 This feature relays if the temperature in the car is too high or too low and if your child has been sitting in the seat for an extended period of time.
-When you reach your destination, the technology will also remind you that your child is still buckled in the back seat.
-It will then notify your designated emergency contacts with your location if you do not take action to remove the child from the seat.
+When you reach your destination, the technology will remind you that your child is still buckled in the back seat.
+It will then notify your designated emergency contacts of your location if you do not remove the child from the seat.
 These alerts are designed to help prevent parents from accidentally leaving their child in an unsafe car and could theoretically help prevent unnecessary death from things like overheating in a hot car.
 This feature works with your smartphone and does emit Electromagnetic Frequency (EMF), so you need to determine if the feature aligns with your goals and the EMF level is considered acceptable for the benefits you gain.
-This feature will only work on late model cars that have a port for installing the receiver port that comes with the seat.
+This feature will only work on late model cars with a port for installing the receiver port that comes with the seat.

 Ease of Install - LATCH

 The Sirona LATCH installation is a smooth operation for ease of installation using the LATCH.
-This LATCH system is not that straightforward and until you figure out that you need to slip the tails of each strap through the slots on the seat to tighten it can feel near impossible to tighten well.
+This LATCH system is not that straightforward, and until you figure out that you need to slip the tails of each strap through the slots on the seat to tighten, it can feel near impossible to tighten well.
 You need to ensure that the strap is positioned properly over the "hump" in the seat, but once it is, it is easy to use and can get as tight as you need it.
-While some testers wished this step wasn't necessary, it isn't difficult and it does make tightening a breeze.
+While some testers wished this step wasn't necessary, it isn't difficult, making tightening a breeze.

 The LATCH connectors are somewhat unique and easier to use because the shape allows you to press the back end with your thumb to push into place (above left).
 There is also a pull tab to release the connectors (above right) that are far easier to use than the traditional button.